tisba/wikiimporter/README.md

 # WikiImporter
 WikiImporter (what a lame name!) is a set of tools for importing Wikipedia dumps to CouchDB.
 The parser currently only extracts the page ID, title, text, version ID and the timestamp of the latest change.
-For CouchDB document IDs currently `<page_id>-<revision_id>` is used.
+For CouchDB document IDs currently the page title is used.

 ## What's in the box?
 WikiImporter consists of 4 tools: